meowniverse/lunarxg/README.md

 # Features
 ## Included softwares
 - KDE
-- Steam, Heroic, Wine, ~Bottles~ Winetricks and so on
+- Steam, Lutris, Wine, Winetricks and so on
-- Firefox and Chrome
+- Firefox ESR
 - MESA driver for AMD and Intel GPUs
+- ntsync
 - Pretty much everything** [Bazzite](https://github.com/ublue-os/bazzite) has to offer.
 Of course it's not always complete, but we will try our best.

 ## Features
-- High performance kernel
+- High performance kernel (tba)
 - Custom patches
-- Cutting-edge packages
+- Cutting-edge system packages (latest GCC and G++ and runtimes version)
 - ~~Out-of-the-box controller support (?)~~ Until we can solve the DKMS problem
-- Automatic Google DNS support
-- Standalone updater (pulls separate .deb files and install them)**
+- Standalone updater **
 - Pretty much everything** [Bazzite](https://github.com/ublue-os/bazzite) has to offer.
 Of course it's not always complete, but I (we) will try my (our) best.

-** Containerization is ~not available, at least for now~ available now.
-Thanks to apx from Vanilla OS.
+** Containerization is not available, at least for now.
 Some apps are missing and will not be added until problems are fixed.

 # Estimated release date (stable)
 This is a hard question to answer.
 We are currently in a rolling release phase, which is new ISO released weekly, with breaking changes.
 To be fair with you all, as of now the project only have [imchocomint](https://github.com/imchocomint) as the sole maintainer.
 We are in dire need of contributer to help us with stabilizing the system.
 We'd expect the stable release to be in early 2026, if there is still only one person who maintains it, and it wouldn't be half of the planned features.
 Of course, you can help us out by building packages and writing softwares.